-We have recorded contribution expenses of \$62,000 and \$45,000 for the years ended December 31, 2019 and 2018, respectively.
+We have recorded contribution expenses of \$62,000 for each of the years ended December 31, 2020 and 2019.

-Income Taxes
+15. Income Taxes

 The Company has incurred net operating losses since inception.
 The Company has not reflected the benefit of net operating loss carryforwards in the accompanying consolidated financial statements and has established a full valuation allowance against its deferred tax assets.